badripaudel77/Information-manager-web-app-spring-boot/README.md

 ---------------------------------------------------------------

-## Deploy full stack Spring Boot application in elastic bean stalk
+## Deploy full stack Spring Boot application in elastic bean stalk [Amazon web services]

 ####  steps :

 - First create Relational Database Instance [ RDS instance]
    - From console create database
    - fill the details...
-   - set spring profiles like application-profilename.properties and in config from IDE in run dropdow set --spring.profiles.active=profilename
+   - set spring profiles like application-profilename.properties and in config from IDE in run dropdown set --spring.profiles.active=profilename
    - set port to 5000 because elastic bean stalk needs it

   - Must add security bound rules.... from RDS instance clicking on security group

-- Create Elastci Beanstalk
+- Create Elastic Beanstalk
-  - create enviroment and configure .... and done.
+  - create environment and configure .... and done.
   - now deploy the jar fire from target using maven install generated jar and it should be it.

-### Application has been deployed to AWS cloud
+### Application has been deployed to AWS cloud [Note the link may not work in the future]